Apps Crashing on macOS Ventura? Here's the Fix

-- Too many background processes.
+- An excessive number of background processes.

-- A bug in the application.
+- Bugs in the applications.

 Now that you know the possible reasons for the app crash, let's see how to solve this problem.